-- IN THE SHORT TERM this mainly means defining appropriate measures with which to achieve our medium- to long-term goals.
-We are focusing on costefficiency in all functional areas such as production, purchasing and sales and marketing, and on the expansion of innovative growth areas through investment and targeted acquisitions. - IN THE MEDIUM TERM we want to make new, digital technologies and business concepts marketable.
+- appropriate measures with which to achieve our medium- to long-term goals.
+We are focusing on costefficiency in all functional areas such as production, purchasing and sales and marketing, and on the expansion of innovative growth areas through investment and targeted acquisitions. - THE MEDIUM TERM we want to make new, digital technologies and business concepts marketable.
 The starting point for this is data-driven business models with which we can map customers' needs.
 We want to become a full-service provider and a "performance seller" for presses, consumables and services throughout the entire life cycle of printing presses.
-New customer business and thus additional profitable sources of income will be cultivated by ramping up production of our digital printing portfolio and new subscription models. - IN THE LONG TERM this will make us a digital company that works to define, develop and advance integrated digital business models with genuine added value for our customers.
+New customer business and thus additional profitable sources of income will be cultivated by ramping up production of our digital printing portfolio and new subscription models - IN THE LONG TERM this will make us a digital company that works to define, develop and advance integrated digital business models with genuine added value for our customers.